Mawhaze/attdm/README.md

 ### Planned Features

-- Pull party member info from dndbeyond by character ID
-- DB with searchable info on characters/locations/lore/etc.
-    1. Quick search for PC passive perception
-    2. pull up details on locations and NPCs
-    3. Updatable with details as the campaign goes on
-- Generate loot for a player
-    1. based on parameters from their character sheet
-        > class, level, desired equipment types, not currently in inventory
-    2. takes into account which books loot is pulled from
-    3. loot quality/value dependent on the players roll and level
-- potentially add a 'previously on...' recap that pulls a summary from a transcription of the video
+- Add a 'previously on...' recap that pulls a summary from a transcription of the video
     > stich together all the previously on into a lore book/backstory
+- For certain bigger bads/boss fights have a specific loot table to pull in addition to the the campaign table
+    > probably held in the DM notes as `boss_loot_table: {}'

 ### Order of Operations